Piecuch-Patryk/norella/README.md

 ### To Do

 - [ ] multilanguage
-- [ ] reviews - many to one relation with products
+- [ ] reviews - many to many relation with products